Mediacorp: History

 All Mediacorp radio stations converted to 24/7 broadcasting from 1 January 2008.
 At the time, the only stations that still closed down were Capital 95.8, Ria 89.7, Symphony 92.4, 938LIVE and 96.3 The International Channel (renamed XFM later in 2008).
-In February, Mediacorp acquires 20% stake in Chinese outdoor advertising firm, Dahe Media, awhile at the same time, the company entered a strategic investment partnership with Vietnamese company, the International Media Corporation (IMC) in which they will "look forward to lending [its] expertise in the areas of programming, branding, promotion, management and airtime sales".

-In March 2008, it was announced that Central would be split into two separate channels, with Vasantham Central being spun-off as a full-time channel serving the Tamil community, and children's and arts programming moving to a new channel.
-The changes took effect in 19 October of that year, with the launch of the new Vasantham and Okto channels.
-In August 2008, MediaCorp also launched MOBTV, an online television service.
+Central's split into two separate channels was announced in March 2008, with Vasantham Central being spun-off as a full-time channel serving the Tamil community, and children's and arts programming moving to a new channel. these launched on 19 October of that year, with the launch of the new Vasantham and Okto channels.
+RSI shut down on 31 October 2008.